 The second source of information was a trip to the Moore school, the acknowledged center of computer development in the USA, or the world for that matter.
 After struggling to get the necessary funding he attended what must have been the first computer course ever held.

 The big hardware problem of the time was in constructing a large enough random access memory to hold the data and the program.
 In principle valves could be used in the `flip-flop' arrangement that is implemented using transistors in today's static RAM chips but you need two valves per bit and hence nearly 10,000 per KByte.

-As a more practical alternative mercury delay lines had been proposed but no one had built one.
+As a more practical alternative, mercury delay lines had been proposed but no one had built one for computer memory.
 A mercury delay line works by converting the electrical pulses into sound waves which travel comparatively slowly through the mercury filled tube until they are converted at the far end back into electrical pulses.
-Such delay lines have been used during the war to slow down radar pulses.
+Such delay lines had been used during the World War II to slow down radar pulses.
 To convert such a device into a memory you had to feed the pulses back into the tube so that they recirculated.
-It wasn't entirely obvious that this could be achieved but when Wilkes returned to Cambridge he set about building a delay line memory - 1.5 meters long and with a delay time of 1ms.
+It wasn't entirely obvious that this could be achieved, but when Wilkes returned to Cambridge he set about building a delay line memory - 1.5 meters long and with a delay time of 1ms.
 It worked after a few adjustments and Wilkes had the last piece needed to build a stored program computer.